joseTamezPena/FCA/README.md

 2. The user can specify the maximum significant [correlation](https://en.wikipedia.org/wiki/Correlation_coefficient) coefficient among the returned variable set. i.e., None of the correlation pairs should have statistically significant correlation greater than the user specified goal.

-    -   i.e., if the correlation of the variables $(q_i,q_j)$ is lower than the maximum correlation or if the correlation is not statistically significant, the algorithm does not try to remove the correlation among them.
+    -   i.e., if the correlation of the variables $(q_i,q_j)$ is lower than the maximum correlation or if the correlation is not statistically significant, the algorithm does not try to remove the correlation among these variables.

     -   The correlation measure can be user specified. i.e. [Pearson's](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) $r$, [Spearman's](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient) $ρ$ or [Kendall's](https://en.wikipedia.org/wiki/Kendall_rank_correlation_coefficient) $τ$.